top of page

 When Do Kids Need Braces Earlier Than Normal?

-Early braces or interceptive treatment may be recommended if a child has:
+Early treatment may be recommended if your child has:

 • Severe crowding